ComputerElite/RSC/README.md

 # RSC (Runtime Song Converter)
-Runtime Song Loader Conversion Program to convert your BMBF Songs to the right format for the runtime Song Loader.
+Official Runtime Song Loader Conversion Program to convert your BMBF Songs to the right format for the runtime Song Loader.

 # How-to
 Start "Runtime Song Converter.exe", put in your Quests IP and plug your Quest in.
 Then press "Start conversion" and wait until it says "finished".
 You're ready to go.